-An infection, or more to the point, an infection affecting your teeth and gums, can be characterised by abacterial infection at the center of the tooth or between the gums and tooth that produces pus and discharge.
-This pus is mainly constituted of live bacteria and dead tissue.
+An infection, or more to the point, an infection affecting your teeth and gums, can be characterised by a bacterial infection at the centre of the tooth or between the gums and tooth that produces pus and discharge.
+The pus from a mouth infection is mainly constituted of live bacteria and dead tissue.

 This is an incredibly common condition that is encountered in the dentistry profession quite regularly.
 For the person suffering with the infection it can be very uncomfortable, if not extremely agonising.
 Infections need to be treated, the sooner the better!
 Without treatment this infection becomes trapped with no place to drain out and that leads to an abscess forming.
 The pus soon accumulates and once pressure begins to be put on the tissue the abscess starts to hurt.
 A lot.